mhizterpaul/dsa-mcq/README.md

 **Think First.
 Code Later.**

-**DSA-MCQ** is a **java springboot + Compose Multiplatform(offline mode on mobile)** mobile app that presents users with **interview-style data structure and algorithm (DSA) questions** in the form of multiple choice quizzes.
+**DSA-MCQ** is a **springboot + Compose Multiplatform(offline mode on mobile)** mobile app that presents users with **interview-style data structure and algorithm (DSA) questions** in the form of multiple choice quizzes.
 The goal is to help users build strong problem-solving intuition by identifying the correct **approach, data structure, or algorithm** — before ever writing code.

 This project is currently in its **early stages**.
 Questions are being added and refined during personal development time.